• Skip to primary navigation

 What is Alfredo Sauce?

-Alfredo sauce is a delectable and creamy creation from Italy.
+Alfredo sauce is a tasty and creamy creation from Italy.

 It stands out from white sauce with its unique blend of butter, heavy cream, and parmesan cheese.

-This delightful combination creates a velvety texture sure to coat pasta perfectly.
+This pleasant combination creates a velvety texture sure to coat pasta perfectly.

 Authentic Alfredo sauce is kept simple, with no extra garlic or nutmeg.